moneroexamples/finding-mine-tx-ins-and-outs/README.md

     // store key images generated using our outputs
     // and our private spend key.
+    //
     // this is the most tricky part of the example.
     // the reason is that by simply looking at individual transactions
-    // it is not possible to know which inputs are ours even if
+    // it is not possible to know which inputs are ours, even if
-    // we have private view and spend keys.
-We can do this with outputs
+    // we have private view and spend keys. we can do this with outputs
-    // but inputs.
-So how do you know which outputs in a given transactions
+    // but inputs. so how do you know which outputs in a given transactions
-    // are ours?
-The answer is that we need to keep track of all our
+    // are ours? the answer is that we need to keep track of all our
     // previous outputs.
-In other words, the key_image listed in inputs
+In other words, the key_images listed in inputs
     // of a given transaction will correspond (if they belongs to us)
     // to some key images derived from our past outputs vector<crypto::key_image> key_images;